 Q: I’m a single mom and my teenager with multiple food allergies is alone in our apartment before I get home from work (about 6 p.m.).
-Any suggestions for what she should do if she finds herself having a reaction while on her own?
+Any suggestions for what she should do if she finds herself having a reaction while she’s alone?

 The plan should clearly list all symptoms of anaphylaxis so she can quickly recognize if she is having a reaction.
 It should also describe the actions to take to manage anaphylaxis – most importantly, immediate treatment with epinephrine.
 Your daughter should understand that a delay in administering epinephrine increases chances of a serious, potentially fatal reaction.